thatcatcancode/sci-guard/README.md

 Sci-Guard is an AI tool that scans research papers for banned words and suggests replacements.
 Consider it your second (government) reviewer.

 ### Why
 Protects important scientific research from being mistakenly overlooked and unfunded due to banned words.
+Saving science one mistakenly-banned word at a time.

 ### Banned Words
 Words were sourced from [pen.org](https://pen.org/banned-words-list/) but as there is no single source of truth where an official list is hosted, this list may be incomplete or over-reaching.